MIDUS: Memory-Infused Depth Up-Scaling: Appendix

-\blue{If we focus only on the choice of DUS placement policy, \textit{Top-heavy} is the most training-efficient design, since its top-heavy placement reduces both the amount of backward computation and the activation memory required for expanded blocks. \textit{Llama Pro} is also more efficient than \textit{distributed} placement for the same reason.
-In contrast, MIDUS-HML achieves its best performance under the \textit{Distributed} policy, yet it still delivers substantially better overall efficiency than the DUS baselines.
-Moreover, MIDUS-HML can adopt the \textit{Top-heavy} policy to push efficiency further, even in this extreme setting, its performance remains comparable to, or better than, that of the DUS baselines.
-See Table~\ref{tab:dus_policy} and Appendix~\ref{sec:efficient} for further ablation studies.}
+When considering only the placement policy, \textit{Top-heavy} is the most training-efficient design under our expanded-module training setup, since placing inserted modules closer to the output reduces the backward computation and activation memory associated with these modules. \textit{Llama Pro} is also more efficient than \textit{Distributed} placement for the same reason.
+In contrast, MIDUS-HML achieves its best performance under the \textit{Distributed} policy, yet still provides substantially better overall efficiency than DUS baselines.
+MIDUS-HML can also adopt the \textit{Top-heavy} policy to further improve efficiency; even in this extreme setting, its performance remains comparable to, or better than, that of DUS baselines.
+See Table~\ref{tab:dus_policy} and Appendix~\ref{appendix:efficient} for further ablation studies.

-\section{\blue{SFT results on \texttt{Databricks-Dolly-15k}}}
+\subsection{SFT results on \texttt{Databricks-Dolly-15k}}